 Travel for recruiting, interviews, or research trips will not be excused, and students may be penalized in accordance with any class rules articulated in the course syllabus.

 Extended absences may preclude receiving course credit at the discretion of the faculty member or program director.
-On occasion, rare, extenuating circumstances may prevent a student from being present for class for a longer period of time than two weeks.
+On occasion, rare, extenuating circumstances may prevent a student from being present in class for a longer period of time than two weeks.
 In these exceptional cases the student may petition the Exceptions Committee to allow remote participation.
 If absence is due to illness, please contact Colleen Cronin for support and guidance.

 The Exception Committee has sole discretion to evaluate and decide whether to grant the request.
 The Exceptions Committee’s decision is final.
 If the absence is approved by the Exceptions Committee, the teaching faculty will determine how to implement the decision in consultation with the appropriate Program Chair, Office for Student Services and Chan School information technology services.
 For students who participate remotely, all other school policies and processes apply, including the rules for taking exams.